-We have tried to make this website as accessible as possible and easy to use for everyone, regardless of circumstance or ability.
-This website has been designed and developed to be accessible to a wider range of people than before, including those using assistive technology, making them easier to use, quicker to download, display better across a wide range of devices and platforms, and are simpler to update and modify.
-Below is information about some of the features we have implemented.
-Please do not hesitate to contact us if you have any problems accessing our content.
-We have tried to cater for as many people as possible but there may be occasions when we can further improve our accessibility.
+This website has been designed and developed to be accessible to a wider range of people than before, including those using assistive technology, to make it easier to use, quicker to download, display better across a wide range of devices and platforms, and simpler to update and modify.
+Please do not hesitate to contact us if you have any problems accessing our content or suggestions for improvement.

-Accessible websites allow you to customize the font size to suit your personal preferences.
-Most browsers will allow you to change the font size.
-Most browsers have a similar feature - usually somewhere in the “View” menu.
-Please see the font size area in this section for more details on customisation
+Accessible websites allow customisation of font size to suit personal preferences.
+Most browsers will allow you to change the font size, usually in the “View” menu.

 Our pages use structured headers to aid legibility.
 The first header on the page is the main content header followed by any appropriate sub-headers.
-This aids users of certain screenreaders and speech browsers - for instance: JAWS users can type INSERT+F6 to hear all the headers on the page, or CTRL+INSERT+ENTER to quickly navigate through the page by skipping to the next header.
+This aids users of certain screenreaders and speech browsers: JAWS users can type INSERT+F6 to hear all the headers on the page, or CTRL+INSERT+ENTER to quickly navigate through the page by skipping to the next header.

-We do not use tables, except for the display of tabular data.
+We do not use tables except to display tabular data.
 For users of screenreaders and speech browsers, we associate headers with their respective rows and columns to aid legibility.

-We decided not to use access keys after they caused confusion in our user testing.
-(The users who might have benefited from access keys already used keyboard shortcuts, and said that additional, site-specific access keys were not helpful.)
+We decided not to use access keys.
+The users who might have benefited from access keys already used keyboard shortcuts and additional, site-specific access keys were not helpful.

-Please contact us if you have any questions, if you are having difficulties using the site, or would like to know more about what we are doing to make our websites accessible.
+Please contact us if you have any questions or difficulties using the site, or if you have suggestions to make our websites more accessible.